RudyGOfficial/PortfolioProjects/04_Tableau_Airbnb_Dashboard_Visualization/README.md

 Here are all details that went into building each graph in the dashboard data visualization.

 ### Sheet One: Bar Graph
+Use case: identify the most & least expensive homes based on their zip code
 * Graph Name: Price by Zip Code
 * Column: Listing's Zip Code (exclude NULLS)
 * Rows: Listing's Price (Drop-down menu > Measure > Average)